In India, after independence, the primary concern is social justice which

 the social security and rights of the workers/employees.
 The courts also

-reiterated the legislative principles and laid down principles for labor conduct
+reiterated the legislative principles and laid down principles for labour

-in India.
-The intrinsic objective is the growth of labor legislation.
+conduct in India.
+The intrinsic objective is the growth of labour legislation.

 Well-established legislation is the backbone of the industrial sector which

 provides smooth functioning of the labour industry Some of them are as

 The Industrial Disputes Act of 1947 This act streamlines a network of machinery

 and authority stipulating power and procedure.
 This act applies to industrial

 disputes that exist or are likely to exist between employer and employee, it

 provides a comprehensive mechanism for the redressal of disputes such as a